flexdash/docs/docs/known-issues.md

 the ramifications are not polished.
 The main known issues are listed below.

+!!!
+WARNING
+    One of the reasons FlexDash and its integration into Node-RED have an 'alpha' status is that the way certain things work may change, forcing users to rebuild their dashbaords.

+    This already happened very early on when the FlexDash node names were changed to have an "fd" prefix, e.g., "button" became "fd button".
+At that time no-one was using FlexDash so it was an easy decision.

+    At the time of writing this, a similar change is looming, which is to switch from having dozens of core nodes to having a single generic "FlexDash Widget" node that has a "widget type" selector.
+In that case, the current nodes can be maintained for a while giving time to migrate, but eventually this will create some migration work for early adopters.

 ## Big picture issues

 - There are more unknown issues than known issues 😉